 Up to 130 Aer Lingus jobs to go as airline closes Shannon base

-Another 200 staff face temproary furlough as airport shuts Cork and Shannon bases
+Another 200 staff face temporary furlough as airport shuts Cork and Shannon bases

 Aer Lingus is laying off 130 cabin crew and other staff at Cork Airport without pay between September and November, according to trade union, Fórsa.
 Photograph: Aidan Crawley/Bloomberg